rails/dartsass-rails/README.md

 }
 ```

-The has key is the relative path to a Sass file in `app/assets/stylesheets/` and the hash value will be the name of the file output to `app/assets/builds/`.
+The hash key is the relative path to a Sass file in `app/assets/stylesheets/` and the hash value will be the name of the file output to `app/assets/builds/`.

 ## Version